atisharma/Space-mining-poker/README.md

 F plays the role of allowing the possibility of no winner where the asteroid is not successfully mined.
 F can be modelled to reduce over repeated games.

-### 4) Reward phase:
 The payoff to the winning player for mining the asteroid is

 payoff = P0 + Pu + Pt.
 This is all made public information at this point.

-Pt is an extraction efficiency reward which can be made proportional to the average tech spent by all players over past 10 rounds.
+Pt is an extraction efficiency reward which depends on the average tech spent by all players over past 10 rounds.

 ## How to play
-At the moment, it is required to modify the hard-coded player names and strategies in the main `smp.py` file.
+At the moment, it is required to modify the player names and strategies in the `players_rc.py` file.
 Network players use their network name/IP address and port as a string instead of a strategy, and will need to separately run `strategy_server.py` with the port to use (or an offset to the base port 49000) as the command line argument on their machine.
 Network players can set their strategy by editing